 Less affordable for most renters in the state

-Travelers is among the most expensive renters insurance options in Massachusetts, but it stands out for its coverage choices.
+Travelers is among the most expensive renters insurance options in Massachusetts, but it offers extensive coverage choices.
 Its unique offerings include Valuable Items Plus Coverage, which protects high-value items like jewelry, fine art, musical instruments and computers.
 Customers can also benefit from Travelers' improvements and betterments coverage.

 Average Cost of Renters Insurance in Massachusetts

-Your rate may vary depending on your profile.
-The table below provides average rates for your situation based on major factors affecting insurance costs.
+Your rate may vary based on your profile.
+The table provides average rates for your situation based on major factors affecting insurance costs.

 Average Massachusetts Renters Insurance Cost by City